The QuickBooks Hangover: The New Generation Just Discovered What the Old Pros Always Knew.

 The Next Generation: The QuickBooks Era (and the Hangover)

-- Spreadsheets
+- Spreadsheets and/or

-- Third party apps for job costing and billing
+- Third party job cost/billing apps

-And here’s what they’re discovering:
+And here’s what they’re discovering – sometime painfully:

 Because without WIP reporting, a QuickBooks P&L is worthless for construction.